Price | 31.32 | EPS | 2,352 | |

 Financial Instruments

-Our financial instruments are comprised of cash and cash equivalents, accounts receivable, accounts payable and long-term debt.
+Our financial instruments are comprised of cash and cash equivalents, short-term investments, accounts receivable, accounts payable and long-term debt.
 The carrying value of cash and cash equivalents, accounts receivable and accounts payable approximate fair value due to their short maturities.
-The carrying value of long-term debt approximates fair value as it carries interest rates that either fluctuate with the euro-dollar rate, prime rate or have been reset at the prevailing market rate at September 30, 2020.
+The carrying value of long-term debt approximates fair value as it carries interest rates that either fluctuate with the secured overnight finance rate (“SOFR”), prime rate or have been reset at the prevailing market rate at September 30, 2024.

 SAGA COMMUNICATIONS, INC.